Upcoming Event Listings

 MEDITATION AND MINDFULNESS TRAINING

-Each module will explore meditation and the benefits of kind attention through a particular doorway, delving into different practices and the wisdom behind them to discover their full potential.
+Each course explores meditation and the benefits of kind attention through a particular doorway, delving into different practices and the wisdom behind them to discover their full potential.
 Each will include instruction, guidance, practice and plenty of time for discussion and questions, plus optional individual practice reviews.
 Open to complete beginners and anyone wishing to refresh, support and deepen their practice.

-Each module is four Tuesday evenings, 7pm to 9pm - see below for upcoming dates.
+Each course is four Tuesday evenings, 7pm to 9pm - see below for upcoming dates.

 You can pay by check (to FWBO, 37 Bartlett St, SF, CA 94110), or through just give or paypal here.*